MrStLouis/laserfiche.github.io/src/docs/api/odata-api-reference/index.md

 ## Overview

-The Laserfiche OData Table API allows users to perform actions on their lookup tables.
-The API follows the OData standard to allow users to leverage OData capabilities and use the API from applications such as Excel and PowerBI.
-To use the API you will need an OAuth access token or a basic authentication username/password generated in Developer Console.
+The Lookup Table OData API allows users to interact with data stored in their lookup tables.
+It follows the [OData version 4 standard](https://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part1-protocol.html) which allows you to use that standard to access and perform CRUD on your Laserfiche Lookup Tables from any application.
+Major use cases include reporting in Power BI or Excel.
+For more information on how to use an OData API [see the OData documentation](https://www.odata.org/getting-started/basic-tutorial/).
+You can explore the API using the [Swagger playground](./../../api/playground/).
 Lookup tables are secured using project-based security.

 ## Try it out